liefery-it-legacy/blog/_posts/2017-10-19-upgrading-active-model-serializers-from-0-8-to-0-10.md

 key is not explicitly specified. **In 0.8 it is derived from the serializer name.
 In 0.10 it is derived from the model name.**

-In our case this means that when we pass `TourShipment` model to `ShipmentSerializer` the root key will change from `shipment` to `tour_shipment`.
+In our case this means that when we pass the `TourShipment` model to the `ShipmentSerializer` the root key will change from `shipment` to `tour_shipment`.

-The solution was to specify root key explicitly in all these ambiguous cases.
+The solution was to specify the root key explicitly in all these ambiguous cases.
 Yay explicit code!

 #### Empty array

-And last, but not least, an important edge case for automatically deriving the root key from model name.
 One of our failing tests revealed that if you want to serialize an empty array it will give you an empty string as the root key, so the output looks like:

 ```json
 {